waggle-sensor/edge-plugins/plugin-training-fcn/README.md

 - `class_names.list` is a file containing class names; one class name per line
 - `color_names.list` is a file containing RGB color value for each class; one class color set per line (R, G, B) **Will be supported**

+Recommended number of images is 1,000 per classes according to TensorFlow, but user can try with less number of images.
 The ground truth images (labeled images) must follow Pascal or [Cityscape](https://arxiv.org/pdf/1604.01685.pdf) lable in terms of coler of class.
 Data_loader for other class definition type is not ready (4/10/2020).

 2) Preparing Model Configuration